the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-four/index.md

   });
 ~~~~~~~

-There are two steps we did in this section: First, we created a promise on the client-side from scratch by filling it with data and adding an artifcial delay.
+There are two steps we did in this section: First, we created a promise on the client-side.
+We filled it with data and added an artifcial delay.
+With this implementation in place, it mimics nicely a promise coming from a remote server.

 Second, we used the promise's `then()` method to receive a notification with the `result` when the promise resolves and the promise's `catch()` method to receive a notification when there is an error.
 Usually when dealing with data from a server, you will not create a promise from scratch in the first place.
-Instead, you will call a function or method which will just return a promise for you.
-From there you will be using the promise's `then()` and `catch()` methods.
+Instead, you will call a function which will just return a promise for you.
+From there you will be using the promise's `then()` and `catch()` methods in your application.
 However, I always feel it's a good exercises for beginners to create their own promise from scratch first before interacting with a real server where the promise is created for you.

 ### Exercises: